Tarch1/UNI/README.md

 than be sure /home/!!!your username!!!/.config/autostart/pipewire.desktop exist in case copy it :

-    cp -r ~/.UNI/Conf_files/Pipewire/ ~/.config/autostart/
+    cp ~/.UNI/Conf_files/Pipewire/pipewire.desktop ~/.config/autostart/

+ - if you have installed pipewire-media-session

+       #{ path = "/usr/bin/pipewire-media-session" args = "" }

+ - else if you have installed wireplumber replace the above command with

+       { path = "wireplumber"  args = "" }

 and uncomment these 2 lines at the end of /etc/pipewire/pipewire.conf

     #{ path = "/usr/bin/pipewire" args = "-c pipewire-pulse.conf" }

- - if you have installed pipewire-media-session wireplumber
+ - if you have installed pipewire-media-session

        #{ path = "/usr/bin/pipewire-media-session" args = "" }